SelfKeyFoundation/selfkey-developers/docs/login-with-selfkey/lws-auth.md

 sidebar_label: Authentication Process
 ---

-## Ethereum Private Key Signature Authentication
+## Private Key Signature Authentication

-In order for the LWS system to work, the user needs to be able to provide proof of ownership of an Ethereum wallet address.
+In order for the LWS system to work, the user needs to be able to provide proof of ownership of a wallet address.
 This is done by creating a signature within the SelfKey Identity Wallet (IDW) and then passing the signature to the server integration where it can be verified.
 Without a valid signature, any attempt to authenticate using the public key will fail.

+The authentication process is based on secp256k1 ECDSA signing/verification and key generation.

 https://github.com/bitcoin-core/secp256k1